kshru9/inffecto/README.md

 # The Idea
-The app aims to provide support to users in the lockdown period where most of the usual activities have stopped for most of the people.
-During these times maintaining your habits is not an easy task.
-Also, a lot of people feel insecure about themselves.
-The app provides support to these users and gives them information about the current situation and helps them in maintaining their daily habits.
-It also provides Inffecto rating which tells use how vulnerable you are to coronavirus spread.
+The app aims to provide support to users in the lockdown period.
+During these difficult times, maintaining habits is not an easy task.
+A lot of people feel insecure about their health and daily routines.
+The app proivdes current situation and helps them in maintaining their daily habits.
+It also provides Inffecto rating which tells use how vulnerable the user is to coronavirus spread.

 ## Basic Details
-The App has following features:
-* Dashboard
-* Account Page
-* Emergency Contacts
-* Safety Test
-* Health Reminders
-* About us

-Details about each features are:

 #### Dashboard:
 The dashboard provides a controlling place in the app from where the different features can be accessed.